segmentio/consent-manager/README.md

 Type: `function`<br>
 Default: `undefined`

 Callback function allows you to use a custom preferences format (e.g: categories) instead of the default destination based one.
-The function gets called during the consent saving process and gets passed `{destinations, preferences}`.
+The function gets called during the consent saving process and gets passed `(destinations, preferences)`.
 The function should return `{destinationPreferences, customPreferences}` where `destinationPreferences` is your custom preferences mapped to the destinations format (`{destiantionId: true|false}`) and `customPreferences` is your custom preferences if you changed them in the callback (optional).

 ##### cookieDomain